 When you are first starting out, Betterment takes a fee of 0.35% to manage your money and that decreases as your account size increases.
 There are no other fees that they charge.
-(Note that if you forego the $100 monthly deposit, you will be charged a monthly $3 fee).
+(Note that if you forgo the $100 monthly deposit, you will be charged a monthly $3 fee instead of the management fee).
 Of course, you still pay the management fees of the underlying ETF’s that you invest in.
 But since they are ETF’s, the management fees are low.

 Betterment has been around since 2010 and is protected by SIPC insurance, like most investment brokers.
 Note that SIPC insurance does not guarantee you against loss of money like FDIC insurance does.
 It covers you in the event of fraud.